-Palmer prints were obtained using the Hp digital scanner and autocad computer software as described by Oghenemavwe and Osaat.^[4]
+Palmer prints were obtained from 200 subjects (100 males and 100 females) using the Hp digital scanner and AutoCAD computer software as described by Oghenemavwe and Osaat.
+[4]

-1.7 Selection criteria
+2.7 Selection criteria

 The study included;

 - 1. Subjects with complete ten (10) digits, who never had accident or surgery involving the palmar surface of the digit. - 2.
 Subjects with clear prints. - 3.
 Those whose parents and grandparents are indigenes of Uturu.